-It is interesting to contrast our observations with a previous report that HCMV and HSV genomes could be routinely observed in placental and decidual tissue obtained from both first trimester terminations of healthy pregnancies and in placental tissue from second trimester terminations of healthy pregnancies (HCMV in 28 and 26% of samples, respectively; HSV-1 in 3 and 3% of samples, respectively; HSV-2 in 6 and 13% of samples, respectively) [25].
-It is possible that the differences in our observations are due to experimental differences that relate to the sensitivities of the assays used (PCR vs. metagenomic profiling) or the tissue that was examined (in the aforementioned work [25], several tissue samples were taken from random sites in the placental and decidual tissue, whereas the DNA analysed here was taken from the same region of each placenta).
-Furthermore, the DNA analysed here was from near fullterm or full-term spontaneous births, whereas the tissue analysed in the aforementioned study [25] was from first and second trimester terminations of healthy pregnancies.
-This implies that DNA virus infection of the placenta may be more common early in pregnancy, during the first and second trimesters, or that there are areas of the placenta enriched in virus-infected cells.
-We found reads corresponding to HHV-6 genomes in four of the placental metagenomic samples analysed.
-We considered if the presence of reads corresponding to the HHV-6 genomes was due to contamination of the placental metagenomes we had analysed, but know of no plausible route that would allow HHV-6 DNA to contaminate the placental metagenomic data we analysed.
+It is interesting to contrast our observations with a previous report that HCMV and HSV genomes could be routinely observed in placental and decidual tissue obtained from both first trimester terminations of healthy pregnancies and in placental tissue from second trimester terminations of healthy pregnancies (HCMV in 28% and 26% of samples, respectively.
+HSV-1 in 3% and 3% of samples, respectively.
+HSV-2 in 6% and 13% of samples, respectively) (25)).
+It is possible that the differences in our observations are due to experimental differences that relate to the sensitivities of the assays used (polymerase chain reaction versus metagenomic profiling) or the tissue that was examined (In the aforementioned work (25), several tissue samples were taken from random sites in the placental and decidual tissue, whereas the DNA analyzed here was taken from near full term or full-term spontaneous births, whereas the tissue analyzed in the aforementioned study (25) was from first and second trimester terminations of healthy pregnancies.
+This implies that DNA virus infection of the placenta may be more common early in pregnancy, during the first and second trimesters, or that there are areas of the placenta enriched in virus infected cells.

+We found reads corresponding to HHV-6 genomes in four of the placental metagenomic samples analyzed.
+We considered if the presence of reads corresponding to the HHV-6 genomes were due to contamination of the placental metagenomes we had analyzed, but know of no plausible route that would allow HHV DNA to contaminate the placental metagenomic data we analyzed.
 We know of no environmental source that would contain HHV-6 viruses.
 It is possible that HHV-6 viruses could have been introduced during preparation of DNA from placental tissue.
-HHV-6A can cause dermal infections, but given the precautions taken during metagenomic sample processing [5], it is unlikely that dermal shedding of HHV-6A into placental tissues is a route of contamination in this case.
+HHV-6A can cause dermal infections, but given the precautions taken during metagenomic sample processing (5), it is unlikely that dermal shedding of HHV-6A into placental tissues is a route of contamination in this case.
 HHV-6A is not known to be transmitted in the air.
-HHV-6A is not known to be a contaminant found in DNA preparation kits, which was a probable source of bacterial contamination of placental tissue in studies elsewhere [16].
-Therefore, we suggest that the presence of reads corresponding to HHV-6 genomes in our analysis is unlikely to be due to contamination of the metagenomic sequences that we have analysed.
-Furthermore, DNA sequences corresponding to HHV-6 genomes have been reported in placental genomes prepared using stringent isolation procedures [22, 26].
+HHV-6A is not known to be a contaminant found in DNA preparation kits, which was a likely source of bacterial contamination of placental tissue in studies elsewhere (16).
+Therefore, we submit that the presence of reads corresponding to HHV-6 genomes in our analysis are unlikely due to contamination of the metagenomic sequenced that we have analyzed.
+Furthermore, DNA sequences corresponding to HHV-6 genomes have been reported in placental genomes prepared using stringent isolation procedures (22, 26).

 Our observation that reads corresponding to HHV-6 were found in placental metagenomes suggests that these viruses can potentially replicate in the placenta.
 Several points support HHV-6A infection of the placenta.
-The aforementioned virus is found in the betaherpesvirus sub-family of the herpes viruses and, as such, is related to the vertically transmitted TORCH pathogen HCMV [53].
-It has been demonstrated that HHV-6A can replicate within placental tissue ex vivo [33], HHV-6 DNA can be found in foetal tissue, umbilical cord blood and villous tissue [30], and widespread infection of pregnant women with HHV-6A has been reported, which may be associated with disease [26-33, 54].
-Importantly, as HHV-6A can integrate into chromosomal DNA, it is possible that the presence of reads corresponding to HHV-6A genomes that we detect in placental metagenomes was not due to infection of the placenta, but from HHV-6A genomes integrated into the genomes of pregnant women, which has been reported elsewhere [22, 26, 28, 32].
+The aforementioned virus is found in the betaherpesvirus sub-family of the herpes viruses and, as such, are related to the vertically transmitted TORCH pathogen HCMV (53).
+It has been demonstrated that HHV-6A can replicate within placental tissue ex vivo (33), HHV-6 DNA can be found in fetal tissue, umbilical cord blood and villous tissue (30) and widespread infection of pregnant women with HHV-6A has been reported, which may be associated with disease (26-33, 54).
+Importantly, as HHV-6A can integrate into chromosomal DNA, it is possible that the presence of reads corresponding to HHV-6A genomes that we detect in placental metagenomes is not due to infection of the placenta, but from HHV-6A genomes integrated into the genomes of pregnant women, which has been reported elsewhere (22, 26, 28, 32).